GoogleCloudPlatform/community/tutorials/elixir-phoenix-on-cloud-build-cloud-run/index.md

 ---
 title: Run an Elixir Phoenix app with Cloud Run
-description: Learn how to create a CI/CD pipeline for an Elixir Phoenix app with Google Cloud Run and Google Cloud Build.
+description: Learn how to create a CI/CD pipeline for an Elixir Phoenix app with Cloud Run and Cloud Build.
 author: marciola
 tags: Cloud Run, Cloud Build, Elixir, Phoenix
 date_published: 2019-06-06
 ---

-At the time of this document's publication, [Cloud Run](https://cloud.google.com/run/) is in beta.
-Google Cloud Platform products in beta are not covered under any SLAs.
+Michael Arciola | Customer Engineer | Google

+<p style="background-color:#CAFACA;"><i>Contributed by Google employees.</i></p>

 [Cloud Run](https://cloud.google.com/run/) is an easy way to deploy your apps to the same infrastructure that powers Google's products.
 Using Cloud Build, Cloud Run, and GitHub, you can create a CI/CD pipeline for your app written in [Elixir](http://elixir-lang.org/) with the [Phoenix Framework](http://phoenixframework.org/) and have it up and running in minutes.

-**Note:** Due to processes being managed and throttled by Cloud Run, some features (such as websockets, presence, and Cloud Pub/Sub) may not work.
+**Note:** Due to processes being managed and throttled by Cloud Run, some features (such as websockets, presence, and Pub/Sub) may not work.

 This tutorial will help you to get started deploying a Phoenix app (without Ecto) to Cloud Run using Cloud Build.
 You will create a new Phoenix application and learn how to configure, build, deploy, and update it.